ibnuda/fpmortals/manuscript/complete.md

 -   `TList` yang mendeskripsikan panjang rantai tipe arbiter
 -   `Prod[A <: TList]` untuk produk
 -   `Cop[A <: TList]` untuk koproduk

-By way of example, a `TList` representation of `Darth` from the previous section is

 Sebagai contoh, sebuah representasi `TList` dari `Darth` pada bagian sebelumnya adalah